SiarheiTuzhyk/AT-2016/TrainingTask/README.md

  Implement FTP Client via Java.
 The client should satisfy the next requirements:

-	ï	Be console only (without GUI)
+	‚Ä¢	Be console only (without GUI)

-	ï	Should print ìusageî on start with available commands

-	ï	Should be able to:
+	‚Ä¢	Should print ‚Äúusage‚Äù on start with available commands ‚Ä¢	Should be able to:
 		o	Connect ftp server
 		o	Download files
 		o	Go into folders